 In this image:

 The World History Center at the University of Pittsburgh emphasizes research, teaching, and international collaboration on the global past, with attention to policies for the global future.
-The center, directed by Patrick Manning, is located in the Department of History and is affiliated with the Global Studies Center and the University Center for International Studies.
+The center, led by Interim Director Diego Holstein, is located in the Department of History and is affiliated with the Global Studies Center and the University Center for International Studies.